optile/express-checkout/README.md

 #### onError

-Called when an exception or error happen, it is only used if onClientException is not set
+Called when an exception or error happen.
+It is only used if onClientException is not set
  * @param {Object} params it contains
    * @param {Object} resultInfo
    * @param {String} network payment code, for example: "PAYPAL"